Optimization of Algorithmic Errors in Analog Quantum Simulations: Abstract

 \section{Abstract}

 Analog quantum simulation is emerging as a powerful tool for uncovering classically unreachable physics such as many-body real-time dynamics.
-We study a class of errors for approximate time evolution algorithms in Heisenberg-type systems on analog quantum devices described by the Ising Hamiltonian.
+A complete quantification of uncertainties is necessary in order to make precise predictions using simulations on modern-day devices.
+Therefore, the inherent physical limitations of the device on the parameters of the simulation must be understood.
+This paper examines the interplay of errors arising from simulation of approximate time evolution with those due to practical, real-world device constraints.
+These errors are studied in Heisenberg-type systems on analog quantum devices described by the Ising Hamiltonian.
 A general framework for quantifying these errors is introduced and applied to several proposed time evolution methods, including Trotter-like methods and Floquet-engineered constant-field approaches.
-This analysis explains the interplay of different error sources arising from approximations to the propagator of a physical theory.
 The limitations placed on the accuracy of time evolution methods by current devices are discussed.
-Characterization of the error scaling provides a way to extend the presented Hamiltonian engineering methods to take advantage of forthcoming device capabilities.
+Characterization of the scaling of coherent effects of different error sources provides a way to extend the presented Hamiltonian engineering methods to take advantage of forthcoming device capabilities.

 \onecolumngrid